-The second tube we have developed for use with the GB4000/MOPA combination is a 3 inch diameter straight tube with an overall length of 18 inches.
+The second tube developed for use with the GB4000/MOPA combination is a 3 inch diameter straight tube with an overall length of 18 inches.
 The big 3 in. diameter of the central portion of this tube allows a fairly large volume of gas to be energized thereby providing excellent transfer of energy from the tube.
 In this respect it is second only to the 8 inch Phanotron tube (shown above).
 As seen in the pictures below, this MOPA straight tube is equipped with internal electrodes which allows the maximum transfer of energy from the MOPA to the tube.
 The other really big advantage of the electrodes used in this tube is that the electrodes have a screw collar at the end which allows the user to very easily attach the connecting cables between the tube and MOPA.

 18 in.
 MOPA Straight Tube (Unenergized)